moseskollehsesay/moseskollehsesay.github.io/README.md

 # My Personal Website

 Welcome to my personal website!
-My name is [Your Name] and I'm a [Your Profession/Hobby].
+My name is Moses Kolleh Sesay and I am a masters student at Wageningen University and Research.

 ## About Me